AlexanderArmua/luxor-pokemon-adapter/README.md

 ## Useful Commands

-- yarn dev: Start the service in development mode using nodemon for automatic restart.
+- npm run dev: Start the service in development mode using nodemon for automatic restart.
-- yarn migrate:prod: Deploy database migrations in production environment using Prisma.
+- npm run migrate:prod: Deploy database migrations in production environment using Prisma.
-- yarn prisma:generate: Generates Prisma Database client library to allow us to interact with the database using a type-safe API.
+- npm run prisma:generate: Generates Prisma Database client library to allow us to interact with the database using a type-safe API.

 ## Layer Diagram
 ![Luxor Pokemon Adapter Layer Diagram](./Pokemon%20Luxor%20Adapter.png)